cross-seed/cross-seed.org/docs/v6-migration.md

 ### Linking for torrent-based Matches

-Previously in v5, there were many scenarios where using `dataDirs` would offer benefits over `torrentDir`—namely, looser matching with the `risky` match mode required data-based matching.
+Previously in v5, there were many scenarios where using `dataDirs` would offer benefits over `torrentDir`—namely, looser matching with the `flexible` match mode required data-based matching.
 In version 6 we have added support for linking torrent-based matches, so data-based matching is no longer necessary (read more below).